joshwadd/End2end_Driving_Keras/README.md

 ## # Preprocessing

-Each image is cropped before it is enter
+Each image is cropped before it is fed into the networ

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMzIxNDMzNTEsMzMwMzQ1MjY4LC00MD
+eyJoaXN0b3J5IjpbOTkwMTc1MDYsMzMwMzQ1MjY4LC00MDI1ND
-I1NDE2MjIsLTEwNDgwODE0OV19
+E2MjIsLTEwNDgwODE0OV19
 -->